maplibre/maplibre-gl-directions/README.md

 directions.clear();
 ```

-Refer to the API docs (_here goes a link to deployed API docs_) for more!
+Check out the [Demo](https://maplibre.org/maplibre-gl-directions/#/) or dive right into the [API Docs](https://maplibre.org/maplibre-gl-directions/api) for more!

 ## Future plans